Breastfeeding Is Not Always As Easy As ABC

 - If you’re asked to supplement your baby with formula, don’t despair!
 Once your baby is getting adequate nutrition, he or she is less likely to be fussy and may even be able to sleep for longer stretches of time.
 When mom and baby are feeling more rested and satisfied, they’re more willing to work on the nursing process and more likely to achieve exclusive breastfeeding, if desired.

-- Remember, you’ll need to continue a regular cycle (every 2-3 hours) of breastfeeding or pumping to maintain a supply even if you are supplementing with formula.
+- Remember, you’ll need to continue a regular cycle of breastfeeding or pumping (every 2-3 hours in daytime and at least 5 hours at night in the first few months of life) to maintain a supply, even if you are supplementing with formula.

 Our breastfeeding medicine team is available to help you.
 Our program offers comprehensive, individualized treatment for women who are experiencing complicated breastfeeding issues or have a medical condition which can complicate the lactation process.
-Learn more about our Breastfeeding Medicine Program here.
+Learn more about our Breastfeeding Medicine Program.

 Courtney Clark Bilodeau, MD, FACP

 Dr. Courtney Clark Bilodeau is a physician in obstetric medicine at the Women's Medicine Collaborative, with clinical and research interests that include breastfeeding, evidence-based complementary medicine, and peripartum management of chronic medical conditions from preconception through postpartum.